gremble0/university/IN3030/notes/notes.md

         - Harder to implement, more prone to bugs and errors.
         - Needs to be imported
         - Needs try/finally
+        - Slower(?)

 ## Semaphores
+Semaphore(0) means there are no permits until it gets release()'d.
+A semaphore is just a lock that maintains an intial state of how many permits there are.
+Constructor param is just the initial number of permits.
 ### JoinP - join using Semaphores
 ```java
 import java.util.concurrent.*;